-Transcontinental Inc. (TSX: TCL.A TCL.B), known as TC Transcontinental, has over 8,000 employees, the majority of which are based in Canada, the United States and Latin America.
-TC Transcontinental had revenues of approximately C\$2.6 billion for the fiscal year ended October 25, 2020.
+Transcontinental Inc. (TSX: TCL.A TCL.B), known as TC Transcontinental, has approximately 8,000 employees, the majority of which are based in Canada, the United States and Latin America.
+TC Transcontinental had revenues of more than C\$2.6 billion for the fiscal year ended October 31, 2021.
 For more information, visit our website at www.tc.tc.